mikependon/RepoDB/RepoDb.Docs/atomic-batch-bulk.md

 }
 ```

-Also, by default, the execution is wrapped within a Transaction object.
+By default, the execution is wrapped within a Transaction object.
 The operations of like [BulkInsert](https://repodb.net/operation/bulkinsert), [BulkUpdate](https://repodb.net/operation/bulkupdate), [BulkDelete](https://repodb.net/operation/bulkdelete) and [BulkMerge](https://repodb.net/operation/bulkmerge) are all bulk-operations.

 ## Repository Implementation